Nodal heterogeneity can induce ghost triadic effects in relational event models: Simulation studies

-First, we conducted simulations to demonstrate the consequences of not accounting for nodal random effects in relational event models.
-In particular, we were interested in how unobserved heterogeneity affects the estimates of triadic closure effects.
-We considered the same simulation scenario as in section~\ref{sec:sim1} including random node effects for popularity and expansiveness.
-The difference is that we estimated the endogenous parameters, such as reciprocity and triadic closure, ignoring the random effects, as in a traditional relational event model.
+Another simulation study is conducted to demonstrate the consequences of not accounting for nodal random effects in relational event models.
+In particular, we are interested in how heterogeneity affects the estimates of triadic closure effects.
+We consider the same simulation scenario as above, including only random node effects for popularity and expansiveness.
+We fit two models.
+The first includes only endogenous effects, such as reciprocity and triadic closure, whereas the second also includes traditional nodal degree statistics to account for nodal heterogeneity.
+Both models ignore the random effects, as in a traditional relational event model.

-Four stratified Cox regression models were fitted to the generated datasets focusing on one triadic closure effect at a time.
-This assumption simplified the modelling procedure by reducing the number of strata.
-Each triadic effect must have its own stratum, but more importantly, it also requires to take into account all possible combinations of different triadic closures.
-For instance, an event simultaneously closing cyclic and transitive triads have to fall into a certain stratum describing this particular situation.
-Therefore, focusing on only one triadic closure effect at a time we were able to fit models with four strata levels: spontaneous (resulting from a natural impulse), reciprocal (stratum R), triadic (stratum T) and R+T stratum representing events that are both subject to reciprocity and triadic closure.